Every document below is a reason to NEVER BUY A SUBARU!

 I wonder how many lawsuits they have scared away using this tactic?

-the huge amount of subsequent legal filings over the next 4 years (almost every one initiated by Motor
+include the huge amount of subsequent legal filings over the next 4 years (almost every one initiated

-Image, not by me), so we are talking about a massive legal bill here.
-In comparison, my attorney is
+by Subaru, not by me), so we are talking about a massive legal bill here.
+In comparison, my

-appeal, and EVERY request for reconsideration (and wow, there were a lot, as this case went
+motion, EVERY appeal, and EVERY request for reconsideration (and wow, there were a lot, as

-through 3 judges and a Supreme Court resolution).
-And they claim that I am the one committing
+this case went through 3 judges and a Supreme Court resolution).
+And they claim that I am the

 Motion to set for preliminary hearing defendants' special and affirmative defenses 11/25/2013

-their special and affirmative defences.
+their special and affirmative defenses.
 Keep in mind that each motion results in appearance and other

 Motion by Motor Image for summons to be served at Laus Marketing 12/2/2013